 How Does a PPI Claims Calculator Work?

-There are three basic calculations which will be included when you reclaim PPI.
+There are three basic calculations that will be included when you reclaim PPI.
 This is a very simple version of what will happen at the bank, so you can begin to understand how a PPI claims calculator works.
 The complexity will demonstrate how the figure is only an estimation.

 1. The PPI policy figure